ljwagerfield/scala-type-inference/README.md

 through the method body, and out to the result.
 This contrasts bidirectional or full type inference systems such as Hindley-Milner (used in Haskell) which may appear more intuitive and less restrictive to users.

+### Type parameters of type parameters cannot be inferred

+Put another way: Scala type inference only *sees* types specified in the *parameter list* (not to be confused with *type parameter list*).

 In Scala, if you define the following function:

     def head[L <: List[A], A](list: L): A

 Type information will flow from parameters at the call-site to provide `L`.
-However, because the call-site only sees `L` in the *parameter  list* (not to be confused with type parameter list) it will actually leave `A` as `Nothing`.
-This can be confusing since some type systems will be able to extract the types in the above example (C# is one example).
-*(Unfortunately I don't know the term for the exact property that permits/denies this behaviour.)*
+However, because the call-site only sees `L` in the *parameter list*  it will actually leave `A` as `Nothing`.
+This can be confusing since some type systems will be able to extract the types. *(Unfortunately I don't know the exact term for this behaviour.)*

 The above example can be re-worked by ensuring the type we actually care about (type `A`) is visible in the parameter list, allowing it to be inferred at the call-site:

     def head[A](list: List[A]): A

-Another important point mentioned above is that type information flows from left-to-right across *parameter lists*.
+If there is a genuine need for both `L` and `A`, we would have to ensure both appear in the parameter list:

+    def head[A, L[X] <: List[X]](list: L[A]): A

+### Previous parameters are not used to infer future parameters

+Type information only flows across parameter *lists*, not *parameters*.
 In other words: Scala does not use previous parameters to infer future parameter types, but does use previous *parameter lists*.
 This is important to understand in cases where the same type is used multiple times in a parameter list, but the call-site is only able to provide type information for one parameter:

     def getN[A](list: List[A], List[A] => A): A
     getN(List(1, 2, 3), l => l.head) // Compile error: 2nd parameter cannot provide type information for `A`.